exercism/website-copy/tracks/python/exercises/acronym/mentoring.md

 As noted above, assembling a string character by character is slow.

-Once string addition is replace with list joining(), this is a natural place for a List Comprehension.
+Once string addition is replaced with list joining(), it is a natural place for a List Comprehension.

 It would be better to call the string method upper() only once,